skip to content

 Here's an overview of the filing deadlines for common tax slips:

 • Trusts have a deadline of 90 days after the trust's year-end to report income to beneficiaries on T3 slips.
-As such, those with a 2024 calendar-year reporting period have until March 31.
+As such, those with a calendar-year reporting period have until March 31.

 • Partnerships must generally report partnership income to their partners on T5013 slips by March 31.

-What to do with your tax slips?
+What to do with your tax slips

-The differing deadlines mean that you can still be receiving tax slips in April, and you may be inclined to set them aside until you receive all your expected documents and are ready to sit down with your tax return preparer.
+The differing deadlines mean that you may still receive tax slips in April.
+While you may be inclined to set them aside until you receive all your expected documents, reject that inclination and take a more organized and itemized approach.

-A written checklist or a personal tax organizer can keep track of the slips and receipts you expect to receive and can help you identify documents that may be missing.
+A written checklist or a personal tax organizer can keep track of the slips and receipts you expect to receive and help you identify documents that may be missing.
 Assembling your slips and documentation will make verifying accuracy and catching any omissions easier.

 What are the penalties for not reporting income?

 Tax slips help you confirm that all sources of income are reported each year.
-They help ensure that you pay the appropriate amount of tax and avoid interest on underpaid tax.
+They help ensure you pay the appropriate amount of tax and avoid interest on underpaid tax.
 They also enable you to avoid the penalty for failing to report income.

 The federal and provincial or territorial penalties are each equal to the lesser of the: